-To carry out NSBRI's primary mission of identifying, designing and developing effective countermeasures to address the biological and environmental impediments to human spaceflight, NSBRI focuses its research program on the primary needs of long-duration missions (e.g., several months on the International Space Station and exploration-class missions to the moon and Mars).
+To carry out NSBRI's primary mission of identifying, designing and developing effective countermeasures to address the biological and environmental impediments to human spaceflight, NSBRI focuses its research program on the primary needs of long-duration missions (e.g., several months on the International Space Station and exploration-class missions).
 These missions pose the greatest challenge to present and future space travelers, and meeting these challenges with appropriate countermeasures lies at the core of the NSBRI's responsibility.